 Staff should only discuss concerns with the designated safeguarding lead or deputy (or the most senior person on the premises if they are unavailable), headteacher or chair of governors/trustees (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a ‘need-to-know’ basis.

-Wherever possible consent will be sought to share information.
-However, where there are safeguarding concerns about a child, information will be shared with the appropriate organisations such as local authority children's social care.
+Where appropriate, consent will be sought to share information.
+However, where there are safeguarding concerns about a child, information will be shared with the appropriate organisations such as local authority children's social care under alternative, appropriate, lawful basis.
 In most cases concerns will be discussed with parents and carers prior to the referral taking place unless doing so would increase risk.

-The school/college’s policy on information-sharing is available to parents and children on request.
+Details of whom the school shares information with, in what circumstances and under what lawful basis can be found in our published Privacy Notices.

 Record keeping

-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the school/colleges agreed processes.
-If in doubt about recording requirements staff should discuss with the designated safeguarding lead or their deputy.
+All concerns, discussions and decisions made, including the rationale for those decisions, should be recorded in writing following the protocols in Appendix 4: Safeguarding and child protection recording on CPOMS.
+This includes instances where referrals were or were not made to another agency, such as local authority children’s social care or the Prevent programme etc. If in doubt about recording requirements staff should discuss with the designated safeguarding lead or their deputy.

 Records of concerns documentation, referrals and other written safeguarding information are kept in a child protection file for each child and stored separately from each child’s education file; this file is ‘tagged’ to indicate that separate information is held.
 Child protection files are confidential and stored securely and only made available to relevant individuals.